-A lot of people mention to include also safety deposit keys in fireproof bags, but if you are already paying for a safety deposit box why not store all your valuable documents there?
-These places usually are extremely safe and they have advance fire detecting and extinguishing systems.
+A lot of people mention including safety deposit keys in fireproof bags, but if you are already paying for a safety deposit box why not store all your valuable documents there?
+These places usually are extremely safe and they have advanced fire detecting and extinguishing systems.
 If you have a safety deposit box use that instead of any fireproof bag.

-Without these trying to rebuild your home and life is impossible, the more documents you have lost the slower your progress towards normality will be.
+Without these trying to rebuild your home and life will be impossible, the more documents you have lost the slower your progress toward normality will be.

 You will need spare keys both for your car and house as nobody can predict what you will forget to bring out of a burning house.
 If you have a fireproof bag your first instinct will be to get it to safety and if this already includes your keys you do not have to worry about going back to get them.

-Jewelry is an extremely high value item, its main benefit is that you can have an extremely valuable item which occupies little space and it easy safe to store it in a fireproof bag.
+Jewelry is an extremely high-value item, its main benefit is that you can have an extremely valuable item that occupies little space and it easy safe to store it in a fireproof bag.